basmazakaria/AdventureWorks-Excel-Analysis/README.md

 ## 🚀 How to Use

-1. Clone or download the repository
+1. Download the Excel file
-2. Open `AdventureWorks_Dashboard.xlsx` in Microsoft Excel
+2. Open in Microsoft Excel
-3. If prompted, update the data source connection to your local SQL Server
-4. Refresh Power Query (`Data → Refresh All`)
-5. Explore the dashboard using the slicers
+3. Explore the dashboard using the slicers
+4. Analyze KPIs and charts

 ---